anthonyharrison/lib4sbom/README.md

 _class_ **SBOMService**(validation = None)

 This creates a simple software service object which is used to define the details of a software service.
-As there are multiple ways of specifying the status of a vulnerability, it is left to the application manipulating the Vulnerability object to apply validation as appropriate to ensure the semantics of the vulnerability are correct.
+As there are multiple ways of specifying a service, it is left to the application manipulating the service object to apply validation as appropriate to ensure the semantics of the service are correct.

 **NOTE** Services objects are only included in CyclonedDX SBOMs